- Consolidated Notes

 The direct insurance policies are classified as a defined contribution plan.

-Of the depreciation and amortisation reported, TEUR 188 (previous year: TEUR 182) relates to the rights of use to be capitalised under IFRS 16 since the beginning of the 2019 financial year.
+Of the depreciation and amortisation reported, TEUR 185 (previous year: TEUR 188) relates to the rights of use to be capitalised under IFRS 16.

 No tangible or intangible assets were subject to impairment.
-Thus, only scheduled amortisation and depreciation is shown under this item.
+Thus, only scheduled amortisation and depreciation are shown under this item.

 Other operating expenses are itemised as follows: